gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 ```

-Explanation: `timestamp` is an automatically defined variable that stores the current monotonic time at the nanosecond granularity.
+> Explanation: `timestamp` is an automatically defined variable that stores the current monotonic time at the nanosecond granularity.
 When we enter the function, we read the current timestamp and store it in a thread-local variable `t` (with the `self->t` syntax).
 When we exit the function, we do the same again, compute the difference in terms of milliseconds, and print that.
+>

-Due to (I think) the M:N concurrency model of Go, sometimes the function starts running on one OS thread, yields back to the scheduler (due for example to doing some I/O), and gets moved to a different OS thread where it continues running.
+> Due to (I think) the M:N concurrency model of Go, sometimes the function starts running on one OS thread, yields back to the scheduler (due for example to doing some I/O), and gets moved to a different OS thread where it continues running.
 That, and the fact that the Go tests apparently spawn subprocess, make our calculations in this simple script fragile.
-Still correct, but fragile.
-So when we see an outlandish duration, we simply discard it.
+So when we see an outlandish duration, that we know is not possible, we simply discard it.

-The nice thing with dtrace is that it can also do aggregations, so we compute the average of all durations.
+The nice thing with Dtrace is that it can also do aggregations, so we compute the average of all durations with `avg()`.
 Dtrace can also show histograms etc, but no need here.
+Aggregations get prints at the end automatically.

-Since the tests log verbose stuff by default and I do not know how to silence them, I save the output of dtrace in a separate file `/tmp/time.txt`: `dtrace -s time.d -c ./code.test.before -o /tmp/time.txt`
+Since the tests log verbose stuff by default and I do not know how to silence them, I save the output of Dtrace in a separate file `/tmp/time.txt`: `dtrace -s time.d -c ./code.test.before -o /tmp/time.txt`

 We see these results and the last line shows the aggregation (average):